lwinikor/SetSolver/README.md

 ###Runtime
 Given the potential variability of the inputs and rules of the game, the solution checks all combinations of size n (n being the configured number of cards that make up a set) from the input deck.

-For the standard full Set deck, there are 81 cards, and 3 cards make up a set, so the number of combinations, 81 C 3 = 85320.
+For the standard full Set deck, there are 81 cards, and 3 cards make up a set, so the number of combinations, 81 C 3 = 85320.<br>
-Increasing the number of cards that make up a set to 4, number of combinations greatly increases, 81 C 4 = 1663740 Increasing the number of cards that make up a set to 6, number of cominations increases even further, 81 C 6 = 324540216
+Increasing the number of cards that make up a set to 4, number of combinations greatly increases, 81 C 4 = 1663740.<br>
+Increasing the number of cards that make up a set to 6, number of combinations increases even further, 81 C 6 = 324540216.<br>

 The runtime is tied to the number of combinations.
 Running with any configurations that could be found in a real game of Set should return instantly.
 When dealing with configurations that greatly increase number of combinations, response may take some time to return.
 (Timed roughly .5 seconds per 1 million combinations on a macbook pro).